2025 U.S. Open PGA Online Betting

-Back in its normal spot on the PGA Tour schedule, the U.S. Open is the third of golf’s four majors, taking place in mid-June.
-The tournament is held on different courses around the United States with the setup by the USGA normally being very difficult, but in recent years the scores have been pretty good.
+The U.S. Open is the third of golf’s four majors, taking place in mid-June.
+The tournament is held on different courses around the United States with the setup by the USGA normally being very difficult and that was the case last year with Bryson DeChambeau winning with a score of 6-under par.
 In 2017 it was Brooks Koepka winning with a score of 16-under par and in 2019 it was Gary Woodland shooting 13-under.
-Jon Rahm, Justin Thomas, Rory McIlroy, Collin Morikawa, Brooks Koepka, Scottie Scheffler and Dustin Johnson are among this year’s betting favorites.
-The 2022 tournament will be the 122nd U.S. Open and it will be held at The Country Club in Brookline, Massachusetts.
+Scottie Scheffler, Rory McIlroy, Bryson DeChambeau, Ludvig Aberg and Xander Schauffele are among this year’s betting favorites.
+The 2025 tournament will be the 125th U.S. Open and it will be held at Oakmont Country Club in Oakmont, Pennsylvania.
+It will be the 10th time Oakmont has hosted the U.S. Open, the most of any site in the country.
+Players should expect Oakmont to be difficult, as it has 175 bunkers on the course and USGA Chief Championships Officer John Bodenhamer said the rough will be five inches or taller for the start of the U.S. Open.

 U.S. Open Winners (2000)